All Episodes

 That's all it is, Britt.

-When we hear any Democrat talking about immigration reform, it's a voter registration drive, which is why we do not understand Republicans supporting it.
+When we hear any Democrat talking about immigration reform, it's a voter registration drive, which is why we do not understand Republicans supporting it when it is going to mean the end of the Republican Party.

-It's mathematics, it's not even politics.
+It's not even politics.

-Now, consequently, if there is a substantive immigration reform proposal movement idea in the Republican Party, that secures the border first, then yeah, you'll be able to get away with saying Republicans support immigration reform.
+Now, consequently, if there is a substantive immigration reform proposal movement idea in the Republican Party that secures the border first, then yeah, you'll be able to get away with saying Republicans support immigration reform.

-Immigration reform is a different thing depending on who you say it to depending on who is saying it.
+Immigration reform is a different thing depending on who you say it to or depending on who is saying it.

 I'm just telling you, the people of this country are not idiots.